Should I Become a Phlebotomist?

 According to the U.S. Bureau of Labor Statistics (BLS), phlebotomists are specialized medical laboratory technicians who collect blood samples from patients.
-Phlebotomists follow physician's orders to draw blood from patients and ensure that all needles are sterile and supplies are well stocked.
-Additional duties include maintaining proper documentation, processing incoming orders and creating reports.
+Phlebotomists follow physicians' orders to draw blood from patients and ensure that all needles are sterile and supplies are well stocked.
+Additional duties include maintaining proper documentation, processing incoming orders, and creating reports.
 Protective measures must be taken to prevent the spread of infection.
 Phlebotomists who work in settings that are open around the clock may be scheduled during evenings, weekends, or holidays.
 The BLS reported a median annual salary of $31,630 for phlebotomists in May 2015.

 |Certification||Certification is preferred and available through multiple organizations|

 |Experience||In order to earn certification, prospective phlebotomists must either have some experience in the field or an education in phlebotomy|

 |Key Skills||Dexterity, organizational skills, hand-eye coordination, and compassion|

 |Salary||$31,630 (Median annual salary as of May 2015)|

 Sources: U.S. Bureau of Labor Statistics, CareerBuilder.com (August 2012), American Medical Technologists

 - Clinical Genetic Technologist